dcnieho/GlassesViewer/README.md

 the SD card, an example of a specific recording is:
     `projects\rkamrkb\recordings\zi4xmt2`

-If you just wish to parse the Tobii glasses data into a matlab readable file, you can directly call `./function_library/TobiiGlassesRecordings/getTobiiDataFromGlasses.m` with the same specific recording as above as the input argument.
+If you just wish to parse the Tobii glasses data into a MATLAB readable file, you can directly call `./function_library/TobiiGlassesRecordings/getTobiiDataFromGlasses.m` with the same specific recording as above as the input argument.

+Default settings for the reader are in the `default.json` file.
+To alter these settings, read in the json file with `jsondecode()`, change any values in the resulting struct, and pass that as an input argument to `glassesViewer`.

 # Viewer interface
 keys: